AbdurrahmanPhilantropist/Global_Cancer_Analysis/README.md

 The analysis identifies the top 10 countries with the highest cancer deaths, showing that Spain, the USA, and Vietnam account for 40% of total global cancer deaths.

 ### 2. Distribution of Cancer Deaths by Type
 We explored which cancer types contributed the most to total deaths globally.
-We found out that Lung, Pancreatic and Cervical Cancer leads the global death by type.
+We found out that Lung, Pancreatic and Cervical Cancer leads the Cancer death by type.

 ## Results